jrdn91/dashboard/README.md

 If you choose to start from scratch the font-type is: [Roboto](https://fonts.google.com/specimen/Roboto),

-## Things we are looking for
-- [ ] Are the margins and padding similar to the image?
-Were the colors close?
-- [ ] Were clickable items accounted for with the right elements? e.g. (was a button or dropdown element used where it should have been used)
-- [ ] How was the project set up?
-- [ ] If deviations to the design were made, were they justified?

 ### Going above and beyond
 Before moving onto these, please make sure you are happy with the overall look of your dashboard already!
 - [ ] Use your best judgement to make the dashboard responsive and collapsible at 1200px breakpoint.